10 Awesome Sci-Fi Moments

 The use of bullet time is over saturated these days, but the film that launched the effect is still the best example.
 The 1999 smash hit The Matrix was a special effects bonanza, filled with dozens of memorable fight sequences and action set pieces, but the moment that left audiences a gasp was Neo’s (Keanu Reeves) falling bullet dodge.

 Blade Runner (1982) – Los Angeles

 Based on the Philip K Dick Novel, Do Androids Dream of Electric Sheep, Director Ridly Scott created a dark and realistic world for his 1982 film Blade Runner.
-The neo-noir dystopian Los Angeles is filled with towering buildings, industrial flames and neon lit advertising boards , and the fly through at the start of the film, set to Vangelis’ dreamlike electronic score, is one of the most breath-taking cityscapes you’ll ever see in cinema.
+The neo-noir dystopian Los Angeles is filled with towering buildings, industrial flames and neon lit advertising boards.
+But it’s the fly through at the start of the film, set to Vangelis’ dreamlike electronic score, that is the most breath-taking cityscapes you’ll ever see in cinema.